 The strength training in sports is strongly influenced by the discipline of bodybuilding and its methodology.
 However, even though bodybuilding type of training can be helpful for a volleyball player to some extent; functional strength training covers a much broader perspective.
 Athletic skills in volleyball such as jumping or change of direction are multi-point movements performed in certain order.
 For instance, to take off the ground for a volleyball spike, the power is transmitted through hip extensors, then knee extensors, and finally ankle extensors.
 This powerful sequence is called triple-extension.
 Simply put, when athletes train for movement the muscles are strengthened to perform action with more power.

-Volleyball performance is very much dependent on player’s specific skills and coach’s ability to teach and apply the most effective training methods in accordance of the player’s weaknesses and needs.
+Volleyball performance is very much dependent on the player’s specific skills and the coach’s ability to teach and apply the most effective training methods in accordance with the player’s weaknesses and needs.
 However, for optimal physical performance, implementing these five principles serves as an excellent way of developing athletic and skillful players.

 What equipment do you need to train athletes for volleyball?
 Besides the standard sport equipment such as a ball, net, shoes, etc. These recommendations will include the equipment needed to make the athlete stronger and faster.
 For new and young athletes with no training experience in the weight room I highly recommend a volleyball training program that only includes body weight training.
 As the athlete gets stronger I then suggest adding a squat rack, barbell, weight plates, dumb bells, medicine balls and various levels of resistance bands.
 These tools will help the athlete add resistance to their body movements to make them stronger and more prepared for the sport of volleyball.